 In 2009, Dixons City was invited by the DfE to take on Rhodesway School, which was at the time rated in the bottom ten schools nationally for value added and had languished in Special Measures for a record two consecutive inspections.
-Today, Dixons Allerton has a new building and a strong culture, includes an all-through primary element, and its students make outstanding progress.
+Today, Dixons Allerton has a new building and a strong culture, includes an all-through primary element and its students make outstanding progress.

-Always at the cutting edge, from 2012 we embraced the Free School initiative, opening Dixons Trinity and Dixons Music primary that year and Dixons McMillan two years later.
-All three are graded Outstanding by Ofsted, with Dixons Trinity holding the accolade of being the first secondary free school in the country to be so.
+Always at the cutting edge, from 2012 we embraced the free school initiative, opening Dixons Trinity and Dixons Music Primary that year and Dixons McMillan two years later.
+Dixons Trinity attracts many visitors nationally and internationally to learn how it achieves some of the very highest Progress 8 scores in the country for both pupil premium students and others.

 Dixons Kings was taken in as a struggling local free school carrying two judgements of Requires Improvement, together with difficulties in financial governance.
 It achieved Outstanding in its first inspection as a Dixons academy, and has achieved a strong academic performance since, fully reflecting our focus on high-value qualifications and exceptional progress, including for pupil premium students.

 Our first academy in Leeds, Dixons Trinity Chapeltown, opened in temporary accommodation to Reception pupils in 2017, and its first cohort of Year 7 students a year later.
 It is modelled and mostly staffed from its sibling academy in Bradford.

 In July 2018, Dixons Cottingley joined our trust from the former Samuel Lister Academy and later that year, we took our second step into Leeds at Dixons Unity, formerly Swallow Hill Community College.
 Both schools have progressed tremendously in their time with us, in spite of the challenges presented by the pandemic in 2020/21.